-While the goal of suction dredge miners is to strike it rich by finding gold or other precious metals, the reality is the overwhelming majority will never make enough money to pay for their equipment.
+While the goal of suction dredge miners is to strike it rich by finding gold or other precious metals, the reality is the overwhelming majority will never would have made enough money to pay for their equipment.
 But the cost to Oregon's rivers and environment from using polluting suction dredges can be enormous.

 Ripped-up river bottoms stripped of gravel and sand, degraded spawning beds for salmon, and destroyed habitat for insects which provide food for trout and other fish are wholly unacceptable consequences of this destructive "hobby" and mining practice.

 California banned the use of suction dredges in their waterways, and unfortunately, this caused many suction dredge miners to pack up their engines and migrate north to Oregon.
-As of January 2016 there is a moratorium in place until new guidance is passed by the legislature.
+In January 2016 a moratorium on suction dredge mining was put in place until new guidance was passed by the legislature.

-Suction dredge miners have been particularly active on the Rogue, Illinois, and South Umpqua rivers, and according to the Oregon Department of Environmental Quality, the agency charged with protecting clean water in our state, over 1,400 permits had been issued for these noisy, polluting machines last prior to recent efforts.
+Suction dredge miners had been particularly active on the Rogue, Illinois, and South Umpqua rivers, and according to the Oregon Department of Environmental Quality, the agency charged with protecting clean water in our state, over 1,400 permits had been issued for these noisy, polluting machines prior to recent efforts.

 Wild West Mindset